 A slightly higher proportion of girls (35%) than boys (33%) reported having ever been asked about what children in their camps would need and how humanitarian assistance could be delivered.
 The children were asked about this by community leaders (60%), 38% by humanitarian actors and 26% by family and friends.
 The children were mostly asked about this through HH surveys.
 The children were asked about health and education services, legal assistance, psychological support, vocational trainings and access to documentation.
 In addition, 25% of caregivers, some KIs and FGD participants reported being aware of children in the camps who were asked about what children needed and how humanitarian assistance could be delivered.
-However, Participants in some Twenty-two percent of children (22%) and 23% of caregivers FGDs with children, reported that they were not involved
+However, Participants in some FGDs with children, reported that they were not involved in any decision making by humanitarian workers and caregivers with regard to humanitarian assistance.

-FGD participants reported that the most common groups of KIs and FGD participants also reported that most children children involved in the discussions were boys and girls aged 12 years and above, school-going children, young mothers, orphans, separated and unaccompanied children, children with disabilities, and chronic illnesses and victims of child abuse.
-FGD participants reported that caregivers, teachers, were also at a risk of contracting or spreading diseases community workers, community leaders, sports coaches, such as COVID-19 as well as not receiving the assistance family and relatives involved children in decision making on implementation of humanitarian assistance.
+FGD participants reported that the most common groups of children involved in the discussions were boys and girls aged 12 years and above, school-going children, young mothers, orphans, separated and unaccompanied children, children with disabilities, and chronic illnesses and victims of child abuse.
+FGD participants reported that caregivers, teachers, community workers, community leaders, sports coaches, family and relatives involved children in decision making on implementation of humanitarian assistance.